 Dr. Toms has also overseen expansion in all areas of the athletic department including a growth in staff, coaches, budgets, athletic training services, and facilities.
 Shellenberger Field was revamped in 2006, which added new features such as a large, artificial turf field, a new eight-lane track, and increased spectator capacity of 3,000.
 Upgrades also took place at Fox and Moon Fields, along with refurbished practice fields.

-“I have thoroughly enjoyed my career at Lynchburg College,” said Dr. Toms.
+“I have thoroughly enjoyed my career at University of Lynchburg,” said Dr. Toms.
 “It was a tough decision to retire after spending most of my life at LC, but it was time.
-I want to thank everyone that makes Lynchburg College special, the current and former student-athletes, coaches, parents, fans, and administrators.”
+I want to thank everyone that makes University of Lynchburg special, the current and former student-athletes, coaches, parents, fans, and administrators.”

 Having coached the track and field teams for 31 years, Dr. Toms never had a year in which he did not qualify an individual or team for the NCAA national meet.
 He produced 88 All-Americans and 12 National Champions.
 His men’s track & field teams swept the conference indoor and outdoor competitions in 2004, 2005, 2006, 2007, 2009, and 2010, with squads winning by large margins.
 He had 27 indoor and outdoor track sweeps and his teams won 38 of the last 41 league titles, and he has mentored the Regional and NCAA MVP.
 Dr. Toms mentored three National Athletes of the Year as well as the national champion in cross country in 2009.